mariomac/pipes/examples/tutorial/README.md

-TEMPTATIVE LIST:

-1- basic lowlevel API
-2- equivalent to 1 in highlevel API
-3- connectors
+# Tutorial

+01 - Low-Level API: basic nodes
+02 - High-Level API: basic nodes
+03 - High-Level API: connectors

+TO DO:

-4- buffered channels
+04- buffered channels
-5- using HCL as recommended config?
+05- using HCL as recommended config?
-6- default connections/nodes without IDs? (still to be implemented)
+06- default connections/nodes without IDs? (still to be implemented)